 Here’s another title that contains a power word:

 You can also use power words in subtitles.
 Jon Morrow does this for his blog posts.
 Take a look:

 Gregory Ciotti, a prolific writer, also uses power words in his subtitles.
 His content always gains traction and increases conversions, too.

 3. Appeal to the reader’s brain with visuals

-Another way to increase the number of people who enjoy reading your blog is to use visuals.
+Another way to increase the number of people who enjoy reading your blog site is to use visuals.

 Visuals make reading more pleasurable.
 Data from Pew Research Center shows that 76% of readers between the ages of 16 – 29 enjoy reading for pleasure.

 Luring people into your content is just the first step.
 The reader also has to enjoy every bit of it – from the title to the introduction and all the way down to the conclusion.
 After all, when you’re enjoying a piece of content online, you’ll likely keep reading until the end.